tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 of HM in general.

 We'll start with Algorithm W because it's the OG, and doesn't depend on side effects like Algorithm J does.
-It *is* definitely more visually cluttered than Algorithm J, though, so if you get discouraged, you might want to skip ahead to Algorithm J.
+Having to thread all the state through by hand can look intimidating compared to Algorithm J, where we mutate global state as we go.
+If you get discouraged, you might want to skip ahead to Algorithm J.

 ## The data structures